 User and computer support specialists are there to help others.
 They know how to fix the most common problems people have with computers or software, and they are ready to step in whenever needed.
-Often he or she works at a help desk.
+In this role, you will likely work at a help desk.
 This can be at a company, in a computer lab, or at a call center.
-People will show up or call in with questions and frustrations.
+People will show up or call you with questions and frustrations.
 A great computer support specialist will have people skills as well as computer skills.
-Using both, they can make a company a better place for whoever they’re helping: coworkers, students, or customers.
-It’s an important job, and employers are always looking to hire great people.
+Using both, you can make a company a better place for whoever you’re helping: coworkers, students, or customers.
+It’s an important job, and employers are always looking to hire great people — like you!

 | Visit Link: Local Job Postings – Computer Support Specialist

 A career pipeline partnership with ACC, offering extra support to help non-traditional students get into IT careers.

 Degree or certification average completion time is 2.5 years or less.